-- a) All buildings shall be a minimum of two stories, except civic buildings, or other buildings approved as a Special Development district.
+- All buildings shall be a minimum of two stories, except civic buildings, buildings approved as a Special Development district.
 [Ord.
 2010-022] - ab) To maximize the street frontage of buildings and minimize the visibility of parking areas from the street, a building should be articulated so that the longest side fronts the street.
 When located at an intersection, the façade with the greatest length shall be considered the front.
 This standard does not preclude two or more facades from being designated as front facades.
-Exceptions shall be permitted for buildings on legal lots of record existing prior to the adoption of the URAO that have a depth more than twice the width of the lots most intense street frontage, provided that the minimum frontage requirements have been met and the building proportions for width and length do not exceed those of the lot.
 [Ord.
 2010-022] - be) Taller buildings should not cast a shadow line on existing neighborhoods.
 To avoid this, building height should be compatible with adjacent development, which may require reducing building heights or stepping back upper stories in certain instances.
 [Ord.
 2010-022]